pjakiela/ECON523/exercises/E5-TWFE.md

 ### Question 2

 Regress gross enrollment on `fpe` controlling for country and year fixed effects.
 Restrict the sample to countries that eventually implemented FPE.
-Cluster your standard errors at the country level.
+Though we would normally cluster our standard errors at the country level, do not do so in this case.
 What is the estimated impact of eliminating school fees on enrollment?

-Hint: generate a `never_treated` variable.
+Hint: an an easy way to do this in stata is to make `fpe` missing for observations in countries that never implemented free primary.

 ### Question 3